 Working and studying full time obviously turned me into very busy bee… Extremely heavy work-load made me think more about how to use my time efficiently and the time in general.
 I’d like to talk a little about the different concepts of time and how they shape our lifestyle.

-There is only this many hours in a day so I have to be productive but I also need time to rest, be lazy and just recoup my energy.
-I’ve noticed that I do so many thing simultaneously what made me think about the synchronic time perception.
+There is only this many hours in a day so I have to be productive, but I also need time to rest, be lazy and just recoup my energy.
+I’ve noticed that I do so many things simultaneously what made me think about the synchronic time perception.
 We believe in saying that when you’re doing too many things at once you end up not achieving anything.
-Indeed it is true but only in certain cultures…
+Indeed, it is true but only in certain cultures…

 I was first introduced to different concepts of time over 15 years ago by one of my professors at University of Lodz in Poland.
 I was truly amazed by the fact that people in various cultures view time in so many different ways and how these approaches relate to human beings and their life.

 - Linear – monochromic view, people tend to preform one activity at the time, time is viewed as commodity which should not be wasted.
 People focus on the future and the schedules are very important. (common in Anglo-Saxon, Germanic and Scandinavian cultures).

 - Flexible – synchronic view, where time is flexible, and people can control it.
 Multitasking is the rule in this approach.
 People focus on the relationships, the present and they are not so strict about the time measurement (common among Southern Europeans and in Southern America).

 - Cyclical – in contrast to the two described above this approach believes that human being is not able to control time and must adjust to it.
 This approach views time as cyclical and repetitive where the cycle of life controls people and they have to live in harmony with this cycle as well as the cycle of the nature.
 It focuses on the past and the connections. (common among Asian, African and Native-American cultures).